SterlingMcKinley/game-day-notifications/README.md

 # NBA Game Day Notifications / Sports Alerts System

-## **Project Overview**
+## **Project Goal**
-This project is an alert system that sends real-time NBA game day score notifications to subscribed users via SMS/Email.
+<p>This project is an alert system that sends real-time NBA game day score notifications to subscribed users via SMS/Email.
 It leverages **Amazon SNS**, **AWS Lambda and Python**, **Amazon EvenBridge** and **NBA APIs** to provide sports fans with up-to-date game information.
 The project demonstrates cloud computing principles and efficient notification mechanisms.

+To complete this project, I will utilize the CLI (aws cli) as much as possible.
+After being able to configure infrastructure and/or AWS services via AWS console, I make a huge effort to achive the same results from CLI.</p>

 ---